Japanese team wins Australian solar car race

 One car from the Philippines burst into flames early in the race when its battery exploded.
 No team members were injured, the fire was extinguished and the car resumed the race with a replacement battery pack.

-The race is a favourite for university teams and researchers looking for new green sources of energy to fuel cars.
+The race is a favorite for university teams and researchers looking for new green sources of energy to fuel cars.

 (Reporting by James Grubel, editing by Elaine Lies and Ron Popeski)